- Why Is HIIT Workout Considered Better Than Cardio?

 HIIT workout is considered an intense training, shorter duration workout time and put your body in high stress and ‘crisis’ mode.
 It’ll elevate your heart rate beat faster than usual.

 The best to begin is about 2 – 3 (with 1 – 2 workouts is non-HIIT cardio) time a week.
-Give it time to rest in between, let your body slowly adapt, listen to your body rhythm.
+Give it time to rest in between, let your body slowly adapt, and listen to your body rhythm.
 If you think you are overworking with HIIT, feeling tired, or easily out of breath during a session, then stop it!

 A healthy workout should be in balance throughout the week!